MIMUC-MMN/assignments-16-17/12 - polymer basics/changkun_task02/README.md

 - Fast - Respond quickly to user interactions with silky smooth animations and no janky scrolling.
 - Engaging - Feel like a natural app on the device, with an immersive user experience.

+> The main goal is to let a web app run offline with the help of a service worker.

 ## Critical Rendering Path

 It is the series of events that must take place to render (display) the initial view of a webpage.